RailonA/micro_reddit/README.md

 # ruby-on-rails-blog-app

-This project is a all about building three Database tables and associating them together through user_id.
+This project is all about building three Database tables and associating them together through user_id.

 ## Built With